FOREX-Dollar poised for weekly loss despite higher U.S. yields

 By Lisa Twaronite

-TOKYO, Feb 2 (Reuters) - The dollar nursed losses against a basket of currencies on Friday and was on track for a weekly fall as investors focused on renewed economic strength in the eurozone.
+TOKYO, Feb 2 (Reuters) - The dollar nursed losses against a basket of currencies on Friday, on track for a weekly fall as investors focused on renewed economic strength in the eurozone.

-The yen, meanwhile, largely shrugged off a special bond purchase operation by the Bank of Japan to stem the rise in Japanese bond yields which had tracked their global peers higher.

 The yield on benchmark 10-year U.S. Treasuries reached a high of 2.797 percent early on Friday, probing its highest levels since April 2014.